Tim Cook’s Transition: 5 Ways John Ternus Will Shape Apple’s Future

 3. **Strategic Augmented Reality Investments**: With AR seen as a primary growth area, Apple’s emphasis on this technology will begin to reshape consumer fantasies—much like how the iPhone changed mobile communications.
 A recent report from IDC suggests that Apple could capture up to 40% of the AR market by 2025.

-Through Ternus’s leadership, we’re likely to witness a paradigm shift in how Apple approaches engineering, product lifecycle, and market positioning.
-These changes will not just differentiate Apple from fierce competitors like Google and Microsoft; they’ll create an industry benchmark.
+Through Ternus’s leadership, we’re likely to witness a paradigm shift in how Apple approaches engineering, product lifecycle, and market position.

 **Q: What is an engineering-first approach?**

-A: An engineering-first approach prioritizes engineering and innovation in product development, fostering advancements in areas like semiconductors and hardware design.
+A: An engineering-first approach prioritizes engineering and innovation in product development.
+This strategy helps companies like Apple drive advancements in technology that improve consumer experience.

 Leave a Comment